vikashask/MEAN-Interview-Question/css/css-basic.md

 ## The CSS Box Model
     All HTML elements can be considered as boxes
     It consists of: margins, borders, padding, and the actual content
+## The position Property
+>position: static = Static positioned elements are not affected by the top, bottom, left, and right properties.

+>position: relative = Setting the top, right, bottom, and left properties of a relatively-positioned element will cause it to be adjusted away from its normal position.
+Other content will not be adjusted to fit into any gap left by the element.

+>position: fixed = it always stays in the same place even if the page is scrolled.

+>position: absolute = if an absolute positioned element has no positioned ancestors, it uses the document body, and moves along with page scrolling

+>position: sticky = A sticky element toggles between relative and fixed, depending on the scroll position